LGabrielM/LGabrielM.github.io/_posts/2017-06-13-Tetelestai.md

 	- It doesn't mean that whatever a person does, it will always be perfect because *determinism*.
 It means that considering **every possibility** determined by **all circumstances**, if the person was the **most effective possible** in achieving its objective, this is **perfection**.
 		- Furthermore, because we can't know everything (every possibility, circumstance, effectivity), we can say with confidence (based on whatever data we have) that an individual achieved **perfection** or not.

  Yet, any human perfection is temporary and can always be improved, because humans have cognition to process more and more data, which allows us to push ourselves forward/deeper in the spectrum of **human perfection**.
 That is our *Freedom of Self*.

+ -*VL*